nachiket87/cd/README.md

-# How to loading app in Development
+# How to load app in Production and Development

+Open [https://agitated-darwin-074112.netlify.app/](https://agitated-darwin-074112.netlify.app/) to view production in the browser.

 ## Available Scripts